tomkart/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+Then I recorded the driving in reverse for 1 lap
+![alt text][image8]

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images in the model.

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 30254 number of data points.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was above 3 and under 5 as evidenced with the previous testing result (run3.mp4 vs run5.mp4) and training loss.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.